lji-ilm/openexr-notes/docs/websiteplan.md

 5. Sphinx?
 Where is that template goes in on a sphinx windows native installation?
 6. Where is test_image.py invoked and how to by pass it?
 7. Can the step by step process be substituted by another job scheduler? powershell or plain python?

+## notes:

+1. Doxygen is a bin package (exes) on windows
+2. Sphinx is a python package.
+Get python, then pip install:
+3. Sphinx
+4. Breathe
+5. themes

+Doxygen need a `.in` file as the config file, but no other parameters Sphinx just need to point to the input dir and output dir, (input dir contains a .py file is its config).
+Then a parameter to invoke breathe to link to the Doxygen outputs.

+Sphinx's main executable is `sphinx-build`